forcedotcom/sfdx-core/README.md

 If you are interested in contributing, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) guide.

+## Issues

+Please report all issues to [issues only repository](https://github.com/forcedotcom/cli/issues).

 # Using TestSetup

 The Salesforce DX Core Library provides a unit testing utility to help with mocking and sand-boxing core components.
 This feature allows unit tests to execute without needing to make API calls to salesforce.com.